ti-cortex-m4/demo-java-virtual-threads2/readme.md

 ### Carrier threads

 Many virtual threads employ a few platform threads used as _carrier threads_.
 Over its lifetime, a virtual thread may run on several different carrier threads.
 Those carrier threads belong to the JVM scheduler, a special _ForkJoinPool_ executor.
 When the JVM schedules a virtual thread, it _mounts_ the virtual thread on a carrier thread.
 Today, most of the I/O operations in the Java core library have been refactored to make them non-blocking.
 When a virtual thread blocks on an I/O operation, the JVM scheduler dispatches the I/O operation and then _unmounts_ the virtual thread from the carrier thread.
-While the blocking I/O from the virtual thread proceeds in the background, the carrier thread is unblocked and able to execute another virtual thread.
+While the blocking I/O from the virtual thread proceeds in the background, the carrier thread is unblocked and can execute another virtual thread.
 When the I/O operation completes, the JVM scheduler mounts the virtual thread to an available carrier thread.

 <sub>The stack of the virtual thread is copied from the heap to the stack of the carrier thread during mounting and is moved back to the heap during the unmounting.</sub>

-However, some operations are not yet supported and instead _capture_ the carrier thread.
-This behavior can be caused by limitations of the OSl (which affects many file system operations) or of the JDKl (such as with the _Object.wait()_ method).
+However, some operations are not yet supported this and instead _capture_ the carrier thread.
+This behavior can be caused by limitations of the OS (which affects many file system operations) or of the JDK (such as with the _Object.wait()_ method).
 The capture of an OS thread is compensated by temporarily adding a platform thread to the JVM scheduler.

 A virtual thread also cannot be unmounted during blocking operations when it is _pinned_ to its carrier.
 This occurs when a virtual thread executes a _synchronized_ block/method, a _native method,_ or a _foreign function_.
 During pinning, the JVM scheduler does not create an additional carrier thread, so frequent and long-lived pinning may worsen the scalability of the application.

 ## How to use virtual threads

 The _Thread_ class has public constructors and the inner _Thread.Builder_ interface for creating and starting both platform and virtual threads.

 For backward compatibility, the public constructors of the _Thread_ class can create only platform threads.
-Virtual threads are instances of the nonpublic class _VirtualThread_ which cannot be instantiated directly.
-So to create virtual threads you should use a builder that implements the _Thread.Builder.OfVirtual_ subinterface.
+Virtual threads are instances of the nonpublic class _VirtualThread_ that cannot be instantiated directly.
+So, to create virtual threads you should use a builder that implements the _Thread.Builder.OfVirtual_ subinterface.
 By analogy, to create platform threads you should use a similar builder that implements the _Thread.Builder.OfPlatform_ subinterface.
 These builders are returned from static factory methods _Thread.ofVirtual()_ and _Thread.ofPlatform()_ respectively.

 ![thread class diagram](/images/thread_class_diagram.png)